 “Typically, houses in warm-weather states should have an R-38 insulation in the attic, whereas houses in cold climates should have R-49,” says This Old House, explaining how to install batting-type insulation.

-Insulating an attic, basement or crawl space is moderately difficult, and beginners should use a professional.
+Insulating an attic, basement or crawl space is moderately difficult, and beginners should hire a professional.
 If you do, ask if you can perform parts of the job to reduce the cost.

 Admittedly, insulating is not a cheap job.
 But the payback can be huge, and you may find rebates and financial incentives.
-See Energy.gov’s guide to sources and to a calculator to estimate the return on an insulation investment.
+See Energy.gov’s guide to sources and a calculator that can help you estimate the return on an insulation investment.